about the lecture series

-The aim of the session will be to consider the critical capacity gaps identified in the Survey of the Built Environment Professionals in the Commonwealth and how we might work together to address the underlying issues.
-Register here.
+This session considered the critical capacity gaps identified in the Survey of the Built Environment Professionals in the Commonwealth and how we might work together to address the underlying issues.
+The live recording of the session is available here.

-The aim of the session will be to review diverse international examples of heritage-led regeneration, draw together the lessons learned and develop recommendations for future action across the Commonwealth.
-Register here.
+This session reviewed diverse international examples of heritage-led regeneration, and drew together the lessons learned and developed recommendations for future action across the Commonwealth.
+The live recording of the session is available here.

-The aim of the session will be to consider what needs to be done to reduce the climate impact of infrastructure systems, who needs to do it and what the consequences will be if we fail.
-Register here.
+This session considered what needs to be done to reduce the climate impact of infrastructure systems, who needs to do it and what the consequences will be if we fail.
+The live recording of the session is available here.

-The aim of the session will be to explore deep-rooted spatial inequalities that exsit in many cities and city regions, together with recommendations to address them in order to achieve inclusive outcomes.
-Register here.
+This session explored the deep-rooted spatial inequalities that exist in many cities and city regions, together with recommendations to address them in order to achieve inclusive outcomes.
+The live recording of the session is available here.

-The aim of the session will be to consider the impacts of COVID-19 on the built environment and how built environment professionals can respond to the calls for us to ‘build back better’.
-Register here.
+This session considered the impacts of COVID-19 on the built environment and how built environment professionals can respond to the calls for us to ‘build back better’.
+The live recording of the session is available here.

 about season two

-Season two has been developed to reflect on a range of key issues in the run up to the Commonwealth Heads of Government Meeting (CHOGM) in Rwanda in June.
-Each session will be held live on Zoom and will comprise a short provocation in the form of a short presentation followed by a panel discussion with engagement from an external expert.
-Ample time will be given for Q&A. Due to the capacity of the zoom webinar we recommend you join 5-10 minutes early for each session so that you are guaranteed a place.
-The event will also be simultaneously live streamed to Vimeo should the Zoom reach full capacity.
-The recording will be uploaded on our website as soon as possible following the session.
+Season two was developed to reflect on a range of key issues in the run up to the Commonwealth Heads of Government Meeting (CHOGM) in Rwanda in June.
+Each session was held live on Zoom and comprised a short provocation in the form of a short presentation followed by a panel discussion with engagement from an external expert.
+Ample time was given for Q&A. The recordings of each session and additional resources can be found by clicking on the links above.

 season one comprised the following seven titles: